-During the year ended December 31, 2022, EVERSANA completed pre-commercialization activities in the amount of \$3.6 million (2021 - \$7.2 million), with 25% (and up to 50% in the future) of the fees earned, \$0.9 million (2021 - \$1.8 million), being deferred.
-A total discount of \$0.2 million (2021 - \$0.5 million) on the pre-commercialization fees incurred in the year ended December 31, 2022 has been recognized as an offset to the long-term deferred fees liability and to pre-commercialization expenses to reflect the financing component of the deferred fees.
-The discount will be accreted over the term that is projected until settlement. \$1.3 million of deferred fees (\$1.0 million, net of a cumulative \$0.3 million discount) is included as Other long-term liability on the statement of financial position and are due when the Company generates subsequent apabetalone sales in applicable indications.
-As at December 31, 2022, Trade and other payables includes \$10.1 million (2021 - \$5.5 million) owing to EVERSANA; amounts owing to EVERSANA bear interest at 7.25% per annum.
+During the year ended December 31, 2022, EVERSANA completed pre-commercialization activities in the amount of \$3.6 million, with 25% (and up to 50% in the future) of the fees earned, \$0.9 million, being deferred.
+A total discount of \$0.2 million on the pre-commercialization fees incurred in the year ended December 31, 2022 was recognized as an offset to the long-term deferred fees liability and to pre-commercialization expenses to reflect the financing component of the deferred fees.
+The discount will be accreted over the term that is projected until settlement.
+At December 31, 2023, the long-term deferred fees liability was remeasured to reflect a change in cash flow estimate (incorporating a time extension when the deferred fees will become due); a \$0.3 million gain on remeasurement of other long-term liability was recognized in relation to this change in estimate. \$0.8 million of net deferred fees (\$1.3 million face value, net of a cumulative \$0.5 million discount) is included as Other long-term liability on the statement of financial position and are due when the Company generates subsequent apabetalone sales in applicable indications.

+As at December 31, 2023, Trade and other payables includes \$10.9 million (December 31, 2022 - \$10.1 million) owing to EVERSANA; amounts owing to EVERSANA bear interest at 7.25% per annum.